shyper-org/rtshyper/README.md

 An embedded hypervisor for mixed-critical system.
 - Fully based on Rust.
 - High performance and reliability.
+- Virtio (blk, net and console) support.
-- Supporting strong memory isolation (cache isolation and memory bandwidth control).
+- Supporting strong memory isolation (LLC isolation based on coloring and memory bandwidth control).

 ## Supported Platform